-The CRSTS funding consolidated funding from previous allocations of the Highways Maintenance Block, Pothole Fund and the Integrated Transport Block.
+The CRSTS funding consolidated that obtained from previous allocations of the Highways Maintenance Block, Pothole Fund and the Integrated Transport Block.

 Network North funding has also been received in 2023/24 and 2024-25.
-This was following the announcement by government that £2.2 billion of Network North funding would be received in the West Midlands over the next 10 years from 2023/24 onwards, for local road resurfacing and wider maintenance activity on the local highway network.
+This followed the announcement by government that £2.2 billion of Network North funding would be received in the West Midlands over the next 10 years from 2023/24 onwards, for local road resurfacing and wider maintenance activity on the local highway network.

 The capital maintenance budgets received from central government and through special grants are generally not sufficient to maintain the highway assets in a steady state.
-Therefore, they are allocated using a risk-based approach to ensure the competing needs of the service are managed to minimise risk to highway users.
-In recent years there has also been Council gap funding provided internally to bridge the gap between the funding we receive, and the funding required to maintain the red-risk condition assets in a steady state.
+Therefore, they are allocated using a risk-based approach to ensure the competing needs of the infrastructure are managed to minimise risk to highway users.
+In recent years there has also been Council gap funding provided internally to make up the difference between the funding we receive, and the funding required to maintain the red-risk condition assets in a steady state.

-The chart below provides a breakdown of capital funding received split between the funding provided. from central government and the local funding allocations for highway maintenance between 2019-20 to 2024/25.
+The chart below (Fig 12) provides a breakdown of capital funding received split between the funding provided by central government and the local funding allocations for highway maintenance between 2019/20 to 2024/25.